radekstepan/apply-llm-changes/README.md

         Then press `Ctrl+D` (Linux/macOS) or `Ctrl+Z` then `Enter` (Windows) to signal the end of input.

 3.  **Review Changes:** The tool will log the files it intends to write (based on `<file>` tags or LLM responses) and any warnings or errors.
 Files will be created/overwritten in the *current working directory* (or subdirectories relative to it). **Always review changes made by automated tools.**

+## Environment Variable Resolution

+The tool looks for environment variables in the following order:
+1. From Infisical (if a `.infisical.json` configuration is found)
+2. From a `.env` file in the current working directory
+3. From a `.env` file in the tool's installation directory as a fallback

 ## Local Development